The-Hacker894/HackerBot/README.md

 There are still more features to come with HackerBot.
 Just type >help for help.

-Some Commands below are being worked on for the next version of HackerBot.
+Some Commands below may not work for current GitHub Release HackerBot.
+To see all available commands type >help in Discord.

 # Commands